JustinRizzo/Team_DN5_Assignment2/documentation/pipeline_setup.md

 Write to BigQuery: Finally, the cleaned-up data is written to our store_info table in BigQuery.
 We set it to WRITE_TRUNCATE, which means if the table already has data, it will be wiped clean before the new data is added.
 This is useful for re-running the pipeline to ensure you always have the latest version of the data.

-Once the script is run, it submits this plan to Google Cloud, which then starts a Dataflow job to carry out these steps.
+Once the script is written to a file within the Google Colab environment, it's executed with a simple command (!python pipeline_stores.py).
+This submits the pipeline plan to Google Cloud, which then launches a Dataflow job to carry out all the defined steps.